snehanshu-raj/EAG/Assignment_7/Readme.md

 # 🧠 Semantic Indexing (Text + Image)
 - Not just keywords — the system understands and stores both what you read and what you saw.

-# 🔍 Natural Search over Your Browsing Memory
+# 🔍 Natural Search over Your Browsing Memory: Second Chrome Extension
 Forget standard browser history.
 Just describe what you remember:

 - "That red sneaker product page"